katja-roehlig/katja-roehlig/README.md

 ### Hey there :sunglasses:

+- My old project at work has come to an end :frowning:

-- Now I have a great job as a Junior-Frontend-Developer!
+- Now I'm looking for a new challenge as a frontend developer :smiley:. <br>

-  I learn a lot of exciting things! :muscle:.
+  I have learned a lot, nice things like: Next.js, React, ChakraUi, Strapi Cms, Playwright, Keycloak and Piwik Pro :muscle:.

 - I love coding ♥️.